layumi/University1652-Baseline/README.md

 ## Trained Model

-I will release the trained model soon.
+You could download the trained model at [GoogleDrive](https://drive.google.com/open?id=1iES210erZWXptIttY5EBouqgcF5JOBYO).
 After download, please put model folders under `./model/`.

 ## Citation
 The following paper uses and reports the result of the baseline model.
 You may cite it in your paper.